Biden’s student loan plan: What we know (and what we don’t)

 WILL STUDENT LOAN FORGIVENESS DEFINITELY HAPPEN?

-The White House is expected to face lawsuits over the plan, because Congress has never given the president the explicit authority to cancel debt.
-We don’t know yet how that might impact the timetable for student loan forgiveness.
+The White House could face lawsuits over the plan, because Congress has never given the president the explicit authority to cancel debt.
+The Biden administration is tying its authority to the coronavirus pandemic and to a 2003 law aimed at providing help to members of the military.
+We don’t know yet how any legal action might impact the timetable for student loan forgiveness.

 WHAT REPAYMENT PLAN IS THE DEPARTMENT OF EDUCATION PROPOSING?